atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 3 Lynn Margulis/README.md

 - **Group Discussion:** In small groups, students will choose a hypothetical study on a health outcome (e.g., vaccine efficacy, autoimmune disease prevalence, or drug treatment effectiveness).
 They will decide whether to treat **gender as a confounding variable** or as a **primary variable of interest**, justifying their decision.
 - **Case Study Analysis:** Analyze a case where **controlling for gender** led to misleading results, and propose an alternative approach that takes gender differences into account to improve study outcomes.
-- **Application:** Students will create a study design that incorporates **gender-responsive research** to ensure that differences between genders are fully understood and acknowledged in the analysis, instead of simply being controlled.